Thursday’s ‘Bold And The Beautiful’ Spoilers: Sally Keeps Her Enemy Close

 The Bold and the Beautiful spoilers for Thursday, April 2 reveal that Sally Spectra (Courtney Hope) will make a rather surprising decision.
-Instead of trying to keep Florence Fulton (Katrina Bowden) and Wyatt Spencer (Darin Brooks) apart, she will decide to keep her enemy close instead, per Courier Journal.
+Instead of trying to keep Florence Fulton (Katrina Bowden) and Wyatt Spencer (Darin Brooks) apart, she will decide to keep her enemy close, per Courier Journal.

 Sally Overhears A Conversation